 - The growing strength of the Spartan brands, including Spartan Chassis, Crimson Fire and Road Rescue. - EVTeam operational improvements as processes are reengineered to lower costs by eliminating non-value added activities. - Further market share gain in the Class A motorhome market as the Company's chassis continue to lead the way in design features such as stability, ride, durability and dependability.
-In 2005 Spartan was able to gain market share in motorhome sales by increasing the number of models riding on a Spartan chassis to 36 from 22 in 2004. - Increased sales of Fire Truck chassis which incurred record orders in the first half of 2006. - Opportunities in the areas of specialty vehicles and micro-niche markets.
-The Company expects to complete its current Cougar orders for the US Military in 2006 and expects to continue production of the current Iraqi Light Armored Vehicle (ILAV) order through mid-2007.
-The Company is guardedly optimistic about the potential for additional military business.
-As society changes and the consumer becomes more demanding, transportation needs (bodies and chassis) continue to change and Spartan has the opportunity to help satisfy the demand. - The Company believes the major strength of its business model is market diversity and customization, with a growing foundation in emergency rescue.
+In 2005 Spartan was able to gain market share in motorhome sales by increasing the number of models riding on a Spartan chassis to 36 from 22 in 2004. - Increased sales of Fire Truck chassis which incurred record orders in the first nine months of 2006. - Opportunities in the areas of specialty vehicles and micro-niche markets.
+The Company's current backlog for specialty vehicles will support production through mid-2007.
+The Company will continue production of the current Iraqi Light Armored Vehicle (ILAV) order through mid-2007.
+The Company expects to complete its current Joint Explosive Rapid Response Vehicle (JERRV) orders in the first quarter of 2007.
+During the third quarter of 2006, the Company also received its first orders for a variant of the Cougar, the Mastiff, which will be ultimately delivered to the British Military.
+The Mastiff orders are under production and the current orders will be completed in the first quarter of 2007.
+The Company is guardedly optimistic about the potential for additional military business. - The Company believes the major strength of its business model is market diversity and customization, with a growing foundation in emergency rescue.
 Geo-political events affect the recreational vehicle market more directly than the emergency rescue market, and it is in emergency rescue where the Company expects solid growth in the future.

-The following is a discussion of the major elements impacting the Company's financial and operating results for the three-and six-month periods ended June 30, 2006 compared to the three-and six-month periods ended June 30, 2005.
+The following is a discussion of the major elements impacting the Company's financial and operating results for the three-and nine-month periods ended September 30, 2006 compared to the three-and six-month periods ended September 30, 2005.
 The comments that follow should be read in conjunction with the Company's condensed consolidated financial statements and related notes contained in this Form 10-Q and in conjunction with the Company's annual report on Form 10-K filed with the Securities and exchange Commission on March 16, 2006.